 The ISCA Board believes that SIGs will strengthen the Association and will serve the interests of our members.
 The Board is looking forward to new proposals.

-A group interested in becoming an ISCA-SIG should submit a written proposal to the ISCA Secretariat for consideration by the ISCA Board.
+A group of researchers interested in becoming an ISCA SIG should submit a written proposal to the ISCA Secretariat for consideration by the ISCA Board.
 The proposal should satisfy relevant articles from the by-laws on SIGs, or provide sufficient assurance that this will likely be the case within one year.
-The proposal should:
+The proposal should

 - state explicitly why it would be desirable for ISCA to support the existence of the proposed SIG;